Urgent Care for Ear Infection Treatment in El Paso and Horizon City, TX

 A large percentage of ear infections go away on their own with only medication to relieve pain and not treat the infection itself.
 With that being said, if the ear infection is caused by bacteria, antibiotics will be required to put an end to the infection.

-If you are dealing with an ear infection, our urgent care doctors and medical providers would be pleased to provide you with treatment at UCare Urgent Care in El Paso, TX.
-For an appointment, we welcome you to call us, schedule one through our website, or come to one of our two clinics in El Paso, TX, for a walk-in appointment.
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+If you are dealing with an ear infection, our urgent care doctors and medical providers would be pleased to provide you with treatment at UCare Urgent Care and Walk-In Clinic in El Paso, TX and Horizon City, TX.
+For an appointment, we welcome you to call us, schedule one through our website, or come to one of our clinics in El Paso, TX and Horizon City, TX, for a walk-in appointment.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.